Unless otherwise disclosed, all information is current as of 12/31/2019.

-2. PGIM data, as of 3/31/17.
+- PGIM data, as of 12/31/19.

-3. Simfund, as of 3/31/17 among top 50 competitors between 2008 and 1Q2017, excludes ETFs and money market funds.
+- Simfund, as of 6/30/19 among top 50 competitors between 2008 and 2Q2019, excludes ETFs and money market funds.

-7. Based on U.S. Plan Sponsor rankings in Pensions & Investments as of 12/31/16.
+- Based on PGIM client list as of 12/31/19 compared to U.S. Plan Sponsor rankings in Pensions & Investments as of September 30, 2018, published February 2019.

 The risks associated with investing in these funds include but are not limited to: derivative securities, which may carry market, credit, and liquidity risks; short sales, which involve costs and the risk of potentially unlimited losses; leveraging, which may magnify losses; high yield (“junk”) bonds, which are subject to greater market risks; small/mid cap stocks which may be subject to more erratic market movements than large cap stocks; foreign securities, which are subject to currency fluctuation and political uncertainty; real estate, which poses certain risks related to overall and specific economic conditions as well as risks related to individual property, credit and interest-rate fluctuations; and mortgage-backed securities, which are subject to prepayment and extension risks.
 Sector funds and Specialty funds may not be suitable for all investors.
 Such funds are non-diversified, so a loss resulting from a particular security will have greater impact on the Fund's return.
 Fixed income investments are subject to interest rate risk, and their value will decline as interest rates rise.
 The risks associated with each fund are explained more fully in each fund's respective prospectus.
 There is no guarantee a fund's objectives will be achieved.

 Some Morningstar Ratings may not be customarily based on adjusted historical returns.
 If so, an investment's independent Morningstar Rating metric is compared against the retail mutual fund universe breakpoints to determine its hypothetical rating for certain time periods.
 The Morningstar Rating for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
+The Morningstar Rating does not include any adjustment for sales loads.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.

-© 2017 Morningstar, Inc. All rights reserved.
+© 2019 Morningstar, Inc. All rights reserved.
 The information contained herein (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.